lblakej/document-markup-mac-help/docs-mac-project-part-5/README.md

 # Documents Task 03 Part 5: Header and Reference Tools Skills
 ## Macintosh Version

-### 1. Choose View from the Menu and then choose Header and Footer.
+### 3.20, 3.21, and 3.22: Choose View from the Menu and then choose Header and Footer.
 You will then see the Header & Footer Tab

 You can work with Page Numbers here and also get access to ```Link to Previous```, which is very important for Changing the header name for each Chapter Name with section breaks.